neilotoole/sq-web/content/en/docs/overview.md

 `sq` is the missing tool for wrangling data.
 A swiss-army knife for data.

-`sq` provides a `jq`-style syntax to query, join, migrate, and export data from a variety of data sources, such as Postgres, SQLite, SQL Server, MySQL, Excel or CSV, with the ability to fall back to actual SQL for trickier work.
+`sq` provides a [jq](https://stedolan.github.io/jq/)-style syntax to query, join, migrate, and export data from a variety of data sources, such as Postgres, SQLite, SQL Server, MySQL, Excel or CSV, with the ability to fall back to actual SQL for trickier work.
 In essence, `sq` treats every data source as if it were a SQL database.
 `sq` also provides several handy commands such as `inspect`, `ping`, or `tbl copy`.